Riello76/Riello76/README.md

 ## 🌟 Career Goals

-I’m aiming for an **entry-level Data Analyst role** where I can continue learning, contribute value from day one, and grow professionally. 📊
+I’m aiming for an **entry-level Data Analyst** or **Entry-Level Web Developer** role, where I can keep learning, contribute from day one, and grow professionally.
+I have a strong preference for **remote / smart-working roles**, where I can be at my most focused and productive.

 ---